moliver28/research-handbook/content/handbook/business-technology/data-team/platform/snowflake-warehouse-optimization.md

 > **A warehouse is efficient when compared to the next-size smaller warehouse, the query run-time is reduced by 40% or more.**

-`#Todo`: Peter had suggested I look at real-world examples, specifically how the `non-product` dbt run currently uses a large, but how these same models are run on a `xl` during a full dbt_refresh.
-It would be useful to see how often the increase in warehouse size leads to a reduction by 40% or more in run-time.

 Explanation: As discussed in the previous section, for the next-size bigger warehouse, in order for it to break-even, it needs to run 2x as fast (query run-time is reduced by **50%**) to compensate for its 2x price increase.

 In our definition, we require run-time to be reduced by at least 40%, which translates to a maximum increase in cost of 20%.
 The reason why we don't require 50% reduction in run-time (and break-even in costs) is the following: